kuldeepkeshwar/pubic-proxy/readme.md

 # usage
 to use the utility after satisfying dependencies
-`npm start -- --target YOUR.TARGET.HOSTNAME --port PORTNO.OF.YOUR.SYSTEM
+`npm start -- --target YOUR.TARGET.HOSTNAME --port PORTNO `
-`

 # example